Before, During, and After an Internship

 Before an Internship

 Maintaining good communication with your employer and researching the company and position before you start your internship is vital, according to Jodie Rettinhouse, the Career Advisor at Chico State University.
 These actions will allow you to get many of your initial questions answered about your employer and your role as an intern.
-The questions you should ask may include but are not limited to:
+Take initiative to get answers to your initial questions about your employer and your role as an intern.
+Ask questions such as:

 - Start and end date?